About the Astrophysics Research Institute

 The Astrophysics Research Institute at Liverpool John Moores University (LJMU) is one of the world's leading authorities in Astronomy and Astrophysics.

 The work of the ARI encompasses a comprehensive programme of observational and theoretical research, telescope operation and instrument development, academic learning and outreach activities.
+In 2015 the ARI rejoined the Faculty of Engineering and Technology at LJMU.

 Institute staff led the development of the ASTRONET Infrastructure Roadmap for the future of European astronomy on behalf of STFC and other European funding agencies, published in 2008, and regularly serve on national and international committees and panels of the Research Councils and other bodies.